crosbymichael/.dotfiles/README.md

 ##Changes
 Added my cron tab for osx to the cron folder

+Added setup scripts to system link the dotfiles configs to your home dir.
+Make sure you backup and remove the files in the setup scripts before running them or it will not work.

 Prereq
 ---
 port install ctags

 Compile vim for python

+For web.py
+easy_install web

 Add .dotfiles/bin to your PATH